 8. “Time Heals" by Todd Rundgren

 By the time of MTV’s launch in 1981, Todd Rundgren had developed a keen interest in rock video.
 Two years earlier, he began working on video projects at the new Utopia Video Studios in Woodstock, New York.
-He produced and directed this video.”Time Heals” made it to number 18 on Billboard’s Mainstream Rock chart.
-In 1983, the promo was part of a three song Video 45 VHS tape titled "Videosyncracy", made up of "Heals", "Hideaway" and "Can We Still Be Friends?"
+He produced and directed this video.”Time Heals” made it to No. 18 on Billboard’s "Mainstream Rock" chart.
+In 1983, the promo was part of a three song Video 45 VHS tape titled "Videosyncracy."
+It's made up of the songs "Heals," "Hideaway," and "Can We Still Be Friends?"

 9. “Take It on the Run” by REO Speedwagon

 Album: Hi Infidelity

 Song Facts for “Take It on the Run”

 Technical difficulties caused only 12 seconds or so of this video to air.
 The group's “Keep On Loving You” would follow as the 17th promo played.
 "Lead singer Kevin Cronin and guitarist Gary Richrath made an appearance before “Take It on the Run” aired.
 This brief MTV spot promoted an REO concert that would be shown on August 8th.
 In 1981, REO’s popularity was at its peak with the “Hi Infidelity” album, so a cablecast concert from the group made sense.
 By the way, the band got its name from drummer Neal Doughty after a high-speed truck he learned about in a History of Transportation class at the University of Illinois in Champaign-Urbana.

 Heard it from another you been messin' around